Sumaila: Economy

 Large amounts of rice, beans, millet, and groundnuts are farmed in Sumaila Local Government Area, which has a significant farming history.
 Sumaila Local Government Area is a hub of trade, with multiple markets like the Gomo market where a wide range of goods are bought and sold.
 Animal husbandry, leather manufacturing, and textile weaving are some of the other significant economic activities in Sumaila Local Government Area.

 Geography

-Sumaila Local Government Area has an average temperature of 32 degrees Celsius with a total area of 1,250 square kilometers.
+Sumaila Local Government Area has an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit with a total area of 1,250 square kilometres or 480 square miles.
 With an average wind speed of 9 km/h, the Local Government Area has two different seasons: the dry season and the rainy season.

 Climate

-Sumaila, which is 0 feet (0 meters) above sea level, is in a subtropical steppe climatic zone (classification: BSh).
-The area averages a yearly temperature of 31.56 oC (88.81 oF), which is 2.1% higher than the national average for Nigeria.
-Sumaila generally experiences 64.66 rainy days year, or about 1.72% of the total 51.12 millimeters (2.01 inches) of precipitation that falls there.
+Sumaila, which is 0 metres/feet above sea level, is in a subtropical steppe climatic zone (classification: BSh).
+The area averages a yearly temperature of 31.56 °C, which is 2.1% higher than the national average for Nigeria.
+Sumaila generally experiences 64.66 rainy days in a year, or about 1.72% of the total, 51.12 mm of precipitation that falls there.